VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/vlogscli.md

 ---

 `vlogsqcli` is an interactive command-line tool for querying [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/).
+It has the following features:

+- It supports scrolling and searching over query results in the same way as `less` command does - see [these docs](#scrolling-query-results).
+- It supports canceling long-running queries at any time via `Ctrl+C`.
+- It supports query history - see [these docs](#query-history).
+- It supports diffent formats for query results (JSON, logfmt, compact, etc.) - see [these docs](#output-modes).
+- It supports live tailing - see [these docs](#live-tailing).

 This tool can be obtained from the linked release pages at the [changelog](https://docs.victoriametrics.com/victorialogs/changelog/) or from [docker images](https://hub.docker.com/r/victoriametrics/vlogscli/tags):